Carry On Regardless: Plot

-Down at the local labour exchange, everyone is moaning about the lack of decent jobs, unaware that nearby Bert Handy and his secretary Miss Cooling are attempting to fill vacancies, at a new enterprise called Helping Hands.
-When word gets round, people are quick to visit the agency, notably Sam Twist, Francis Courtenay, Delia King, Gabriel Dimple, Lily Duveen, Mike Weston and Montgomery Infield-Hopping.
-Bert decides to hire them all and at first business is slow.
-The only customer is a man who speaks gobbledygook but since Francis (who can speak 16 languages) is not present nobody can understand him and he goes on his way.
-Within a few days business picks up and Delia has an assignment to try on a complete women's wardrobe for Mr Delling, a gentleman who is planning a surprise for his wife.
-However things get complicated when the man's wife arrives home unexpectedly.
+Down at the local labour exchange, everyone moans about the lack of decent jobs.
+Nearby, Bert Handy and his secretary Miss Cooling attempt to fill vacancies at Helping Hand, a new enterprise.
+When word gets round, people rush to the agency, notably Sam Twist, Francis Courtenay, Delia King, Gabriel Dimple, Lily Duveen, Mike Weston and Montgomery Infield-Hopping.
+Bert decides to hire them all.
+At first, their only customer is a man who speaks gobbledygook, so nobody can understand him.
+Days later, business picks up and Delia has an assignment to try on women's wardrobe for Mr. Delling, someone who is planning a surprise for his wife.
+However, things get complicated when the man's wife arrives home unexpectedly.

-Meanwhile Sam Twist is sent to a baby-sitting job, only to find that there is not a baby to be sat, instead there is Mrs Panting, a woman who needs to make her husband jealous, succeeding in the process with Sam getting a black eye.
-The following day, Francis is assigned to take a pet for a walk but when he gets to the owner's house, he finds out it is a chimpanzee.
+Meanwhile, Sam Twist is sent to a baby-sitting job, only to find that there is not a baby to be sat.
+Instead, there is Mrs. Panting, a woman who needs to make her husband jealous, succeeding in the process with Sam getting a black eye.
+The following day, Francis is assigned to take a pet for a walk.
+However, at the owner's house, Francis learns that it is a chimpanzee.
 He takes the chimp for a walk and soon discovers that people who work in the transport industry have an aversion to apes.
-They eventually end up at a chimps tea party, enjoying a nice afternoon tea.
-Next is Lily Duveen, who has been employed at a wine tasting evening, to collect invitation cards from the attendees.
-After she has performed this task, she samples some of the wines and makes a bit of a spectacle of herself.
+They eventually end up at a chimps tea party, enjoying an afternoon tea.
+Lily Duveen, who has been employed at a wine tasting evening, collects invitation cards from the attendees.
+Afterwards, she samples some wines and makes a spectacle of herself.

-Later a man from Amalgamated Scrap-Iron arrives in the Helping Hands office.
-He is obviously busy as he requests that someone take his place in the queue, at the hospital outpatients department.
-Bert says he will get someone on the case but the chap insists that the top man does the job himself, so Bert ends up queuing at the hospital, where he is mistaken for an eminent diagnostician and taken on a tour of the hospital.
-When this mistake is eventually discovered, the nursing Sister telephones the ward Bert is currently visiting.
-A nurse answers, "Ward 10...?" and Sister replies, "Emergency!" — a cultural reference to the popular TV series "Emergency Ward 10" of the time.
+Helping Hand's next client is a man from Amalgamated Scrap-Iron.
+Being busy, he requests that someone take his place in the queue at the hospital outpatients department.
+Bert promises to send someone, but the chap insists that the top man does the job himself.
+Bert ends up queuing at the hospital, where he is mistaken for an eminent diagnostician and taken on a tour of the hospital.